johntron/johntron/knowledge/testing.md

 * Virtual DOM – a virtual representation of the browser’s DOM; used to simulate a browser; used internally by React and Enzyme
 * Enzyme – test tool we use to write component-level tests with a virtual DOM;
 * Snapshot – captures HTML from DOM then compares with future runs to catch visual regressions; used w/Enzyme

+## Things to agree on as a group

+* How will we test the integration of "units"?
+* How to tell what is tested and what is not?
+* How to do mocking - are partial mocks allowed?

 ## Considerations